 We are well known for the high academic achievements of our students and very proud of their outstanding Higher School Certificate results every year.
 We are also proud of student success in a multitude of competitions such as Maths and Science Olympiads, with students regularly being selected to be part of teams that represent Australia at an International level.
 Furthermore, our students enter and often win competitions, in writing, poetry, geography, languages, technology, engineering and computer programming.

-All students accelerate in Agriculture by undertaking the Preliminary Course in Year 10 and we offer the opportunity to accelerate in a number of other subjects such as Japanese, Personal Development, Health and Physical Education (PDHPE), Software Design and Development (SDD), and Music.
+All students accelerate in Agriculture by undertaking the Preliminary Course in Year 10 and we offer the opportunity to accelerate in a number of other subjects such as Japanese, Personal Development, Health and Physical Education (PDHPE), Software Engineering, and Music.

 The school farm is a working one and has a range of intensive and extensive farming enterprises which support the curriculum delivered at Ruse.
 There are a range of environmentally sustainable practices in place.
 With the livestock we own, we have been a member of Angus Australia for over 25 years, run a Prime Lamb enterprise and able to support a Free-Range egg production system and meat chicken production.
 We have Washington Navel oranges and Sherman Red peach orchards well as the Parramatta Amateur Beekeepers Association housing their hives on our grounds.
 The remaining hectare of the farm is utilised by all students for vegetable production.

-James Ruse students are prepared for life after high school by learning 21st century skills.
-In Year 7 students participate in an innovative critical and creative thinking programme while Year 8s engage in Philosophy, STEM and Drama courses, laying the foundation for collaboration and communication skills for our gifted learners.
+JRAHS students are prepared for life after high school by learning 21st century skills.
+Stage 4 students participate in an innovative program consisting of Mindcraft, Drama, Philosophy and Robotics courses.
+This lays the foundation for collaboration and communication skills for our highly gifted learners.

 The Wellbeing team, comprising the Head Teacher of Wellbeing, 6 Year Advisers, 6 Assistant Year Advisers, the School Counsellors, Student Support Officer and the Student Transition Coordinator, deliver a proactive rather than reactive Wellbeing curriculum.
 This requires a strong understanding of the current educational and personal needs of our students and we use the latest research into wellbeing initiatives and strategies to support each student whilst they are at school.
 The Wellbeing Curriculum focuses on strengths, resilience, emotional intelligence and positive psychology to ensure students are prepared for the world post-Ruse.
 We have created and implemented a school wide culture where students’ personal best, diligence and good behaviour are encouraged and recognised in addition to academic excellence.